johnolinda/relationships-small-group-study/03-gods-workshop.md

 > ....eager to maintain the unity of the Spirit in the bond of peace.

-Paul says that we are to maintain - not create - these relationships.
-If we are Christians, we automatically are in relationship with other Christians.
-We are united with other believers because we are united with Christ and share the same spirit.
-Therefore, our relationships are gifts to be managed and taken care of.
-Gossip, slander, anger, and so on, devalue and harm these gifts.
-If we are willing to pursue, forgive, and serve, we demonstrate care for these gifts.
+Paul says that we are to maintain - not create - this unity.
+If we are Christians, we are in relationship with other Christians.
+The Holy Spirit unites us.
+Our relationships with each other are gifts.
+And just like any gift we appreciate, we should treat them with care.
+Gossip, slander, anger, and so on, harm these gifts.
+If we are willing to pursue, forgive, and serve, we show care for these gifts.
 Is there a relationship you struggle to see as a gift?
 If so, are you willing to ask God to change your heart and your perspective?

 What is it about hard work that can be satisfying?
 Paul knows that relationships, even among people who have the Spirit, will not be easy.
 The biblical work ethic for relationships is that it will require work and that the work is worth it when we have God's glory and praise in mind.
 Many give up when the relationship requires work or when we place ourselves at the center instead of God's calling.
 When we place ourselves as the purpose of relationships, we often decide the return is not worth the investment.
 Is there a relationship you should put more work and effort into?